amrabdelmoghny/WFI32-IoT/README.md

 #### Via Soft AP
 The last method to connect to the Wi-Fi is through Soft AP mode and Microchip Wi-Fi provisioning Mobile application.
 This method is ideal if the user is only using a mobile device, such as a mobile phone or tablet, instead of a laptop or PC.
 The Soft AP mode can be entered by pressing and holding the SW0 push button for most of the start-up time between initial power-up LED cycling.
 When the Soft AP mode has been successfully entered, the board can be detected as a Wi-Fi access point named *WFI32-IoT_<MAC_ADDRESS>*; the blue LED will begin to blink when Soft AP is available.
 Using a mobile device such as a mobile phone or tablet, connect to the *WFI32-IoT_<MAC_ADDRESS>* hotspot.
-Then open Microchip Wi-Fi provisioning Mobile application which can be downloaded for Android here and for iOS [To be continued] and press connect
+Then open Microchip Wi-Fi provisioning Mobile application which can be downloaded for Android here and for iOS [To be continued] and press connect.
  <p align="center">
 <img src="resources/media/figure_2_3_3.png" width="240"/>
 </p>